Content warning: This article discusses eating disorders in a way that some readers may find distressing.

 When I say I’m fat, I’m not fishing for anyone to negate the statement and shower me with compliments.
 I am fat; I’ve made my peace with that.
 I actually find myself and women with my body type quite attractive.
 The problem, however, is how other women perceive me and treat me.

 I grew up fat.
-I’ve always been a bigger girl, with the exception of about six years of my life — from sophomore year of high school to senior year of college — when I struggled with an eating disorder.
+I’ve always been a bigger girl, with the exception of about six years of my life — from my second year of high school to my final year of university — when I struggled with an eating disorder.
 During that time, I noticed how well people responded to me as compared to when I was fat.
 Teachers who had known me as fat began to listen to what I had to say more.
 Even though I lost weight rapidly and dangerously, my gym and health teachers told me they were proud of me — all the while teaching units on the threat of anorexia and bulimia.
 I got attention from both boys and girls, men and women.
 What I came to learn from my experiences was that my weight was directly tied to my worth.

 I struggled with the eating disorder for years without help because many people don’t believe that Black girls can have eating disorders.
 Problems like that are deemed “white girl problems” and dismissed with the flip of a hand and a reprimand to get yourself together.
 There was also the fact that I was a fat Black girl, and when you’re a fat Black girl, people don’t want to look at you.
 They are disgusted by you.
 They’d prefer that you shrink.
 So I did.
 The only person that said anything untowardly about my weight was one of my older brothers, who, concerned, asked my mother if I had cancer.